Family yoga is an antidote to all the rushing and planning in family life.

 Of course there is so much more you can do than these 4 tips.
 I recommend you check out the Family Yoga 4 Hour Certificate with Young Yoga Masters.

-If you see yourself doing a lot of kid’s yoga, then the RCYT designation is worth getting because you need many ideas for kids.
-They’ll let you know when they are bored!
+If you see yourself doing a lot of kid’s yoga, then the RCYT designation is worth getting because you need many ideas as a kids yoga teacher, because kids let you know when they are bored!

 Kids Yoga Teacher Training

 Check Out the Self-Paced Teacher Certification